chronicleprotocol/oracle-suite/cmd/spire/README.md

 ### Environment variables

 It is possible to use environment variables anywhere in the configuration file.
-Environment variables are accessiable in the `env` object.
+Environment variables are accessible in the `env` object.
 For example, to use the `HOME` environment variable in the configuration file, use `env.HOME`.

 ## Usage